webpush-wg/webpush-vapid/draft-thomson-webpush-vapid.md

 # Application Server Self-Identification {#jwt}

-Application servers SHOULD generate and maintain a signing key pair usable with elliptic curve digital signature (ECDSA) over the P-256 curve [FIPS186].
-Use of this key when sending push messages establishes a continuous identity for the application server.
+Application servers that wish to self-identity generate and maintain a signing key pair.
+This key pair MUST be usable with elliptic curve digital signature (ECDSA) over the P-256 curve [FIPS186].
+Use of this key when sending push messages establishes an identity for the application server that is consistent across multiple messages.

 When requesting delivery of a push message, the application includes a JSON Web Token (JWT) [RFC7519], signed using its signing key.
 The token includes a